 The VanNortwick Room - The VanNortwicks had a strong hand in shaping early Batavia into the town it is today.
 Take a glimpse into the family's life and discover their many contributions to settling Batavia and bringing prominent industries to town, such as the railroad and several windmill manufacturers.

-Little Town in a Big Woods - Based on the synonymous book by Marilyn Robinson, this exhibits chronicles the early days of Batavia, focusing on settlement and industrial growth of the area.
+Little Town in a Big Woods - Based on the synonymous book by Marilyn Robinson, this exhibit chronicles the early days of Batavia, focusing on settlement and industrial growth of the area.

 Gustafson Research Center

 Our research center houses an extensive archive of Batavia history, including over 10,000 photographs.
-The public is invited to visit during the center's open hours (2-4pm, Monday Wednesday and Friday), make an appointment outside these hours, or email research requests directly to email@example.com.
+The public is invited to visit during the center's open hours, make an appointment outside these hours, or email research requests directly to email@example.com.

 There is no charge to use the facility, but there may be additional reproduction fees.